brittpinder/ios-reference/swift/error-handling/README.md

 > Notice in the above example that the expression that can throw is preceded by the keyword `try`.
 This is a requirement; you must put `try` before any function call that can throw.
 There are two alternatives: `try?` and `try!` which are explained in detail later on.

 <br/>

-You can use [patterns](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/patterns/) with `do-catch` blocks to handle errors in many different ways including handling more than one error in one catch block, appending a condition using the `where` keyword, or simply check if the error is of a certain type:
+You can use [patterns](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/patterns) with `do-catch` blocks to handle errors in many different ways including handling more than one error in one catch block, appending a condition using the `where` keyword, or simply checking if the error is of a certain type:

 ```swift
 func createUser1(name: String) throws -> User? {